|

 Location: Brown Memorial Baptist Church, 484 Washington Ave, Brooklyn, NY

 Organized by The Brotherhood of Brown Men's Ministry.
-One of a kind original pieces of exquisite
+One of a kind original pieces

 Shona stone sculpture from Zimbabwe.
 Fashionable "wearable art", mudcloth coats, jackets, batik shirts and handcrafted leather & mudcloth briefcases, handbags from Senegal and more.
 (See February 3rd)